getpa/questlocalfacilitation/README.md

 - Python runtime and `requests`
 - Latest Android platform tools (`adb`, `fastboot`) and scrcpy binaries via `bootstrap_binaries.sh`

+All helper scripts in `scripts/` automatically prefer binaries inside this environment (falling back to `PATH` only if necessary), so you can run them without fully activating the env—though activation is still recommended for convenience.

 Verify the binaries inside the environment:

 ```bash